Amourspirit/python_ooo_dev_tools/docs/help/common/gui/menus/context/context_class_example.rst

 The class will add a new menu item to the sheet tab context menu.
 The new menu item will be inserted after the "Insert" menu item.
 This is not a practical example, but it demonstrates how to intercept a context menu.
-Also demonstrates creating a new menu and saving it to a json file.
+Also demonstrates creating a new menu and saving and loading to and from a json file.

 Logging is used to show the flow of the program.